-Occupational therapy aids and adaptations
+Occupational therapy equipment and adaptations for adults

 Request an assessment

 What happens next?

 When we receive your referral, we’ll do a further assessment over the phone.
 We might be able to agree solutions and actions at this point.
 If not, we will add you to our waiting list for a home visit.
 We give priority to those with urgent needs.

 An Occupational Therapist or Occupational Therapy Assistant will talk to you about your needs and the things that stop you from doing the activities that you value.
 They may talk to you about your social life and how you feel physically and emotionally.

 We'll ask to observe you doing day to day tasks so we can identify solutions to help maintain your independence.
 This might include using stairs or steps, getting on and off a chair or toilet or getting in and out of bed, the bath or shower.

 We’ll create a care plan with you, focusing on the activities that have purpose and meaning to you.

 We might suggest items such as raised toilet seats and bathing aids or grab rails, stair rails and steps.